mazeeblanke/pet-shop-api/README.md

 1. Clone project
 2. Copy `.env.example` to `.env`
 3. Run `docker-compose up` NB: Ensure no other docker containers are running
-4. Run `docker-compose ps` to see running containers, and copy the hash/id of the app container.
+4. Run `docker ps` to see running containers, and copy the hash/id of the app container.
 5. Run `docker-compose exec -it [container_id] bash` to ssh into the running app container
 6. Run `php artisan key:generate`
 7. Run `php artisan migrate --seed`